 She is patron of pregnancy due to the manner in which she was "reborn" by re-emerging from the dragon.

 Pregnancy can be a cause of such joy, so let us not forget those for whom it has brought pain.
-Be with mothers who have suffered miscarriage, complications, depression, pain, or early loss of their child.
-Let us bring such suffering to the light so that these women may heal and find community.
+Be with parents who have suffered miscarriage, complications, depression, pain, or early loss of their child.
+Let us bring such suffering to the light so that these people may heal and find community.

 Margaret, only a teenager, has a wary and questioning look in her eye despite her being sure of her decision.
 I wanted her to be as amazed of her miracles as any spectators would have been, giving her the strength to keep her faith.
 Her dragon tattoo symbolizes her legendary torture and escape.